Team4585/HARV-3RobotCode/README.md

 Welcome to our repo! in here you will find our source code for our third year robot!
 All Java code will be documented

+The master branch is our stable code we are using in our robot <br>
+The dev branch is where we make lots of changes <br>
+The dev-freeze branch is where we test all of the changes<br>

 Visit us at [Husky Robotics Website](http://huskyrobotics.weebly.com/)!

 The [Developers](https://github.com/orgs/HuskyRobotics/teams/developers) That work on this code!
 Ask them anything!